 Short fiction and poetry entries

-Entries must be an attachment to the email and in a word processing format with extensions such as .doc, .docx, .txt, or .rtf.
+Submissions must be submitted online through the submission form and in a word processing format with extensions such as .doc, .docx, .txt, or .rtf.
 We cannot accept PDFs, .odt files or shared Google documents.

 Entries must be 5,000 words or fewer.